Great Retreat (Serbia): Retreat

 Severe winter conditions and rugged terrain proved insurmountable for the Austro-Hungarian Tenth Mountain Brigade as it attempted to continue its advance south from Ribarić.
 The only available route led through a steep, ice-covered mountain pass at an altitude of 4921 ft, making further movement nearly impossible.
 Exposure to freezing temperatures had already resulted in 30 casualties among the Austrian forces.
 Faced with increasing logistical challenges and worsening conditions, Mackensen decided to abandon the pursuit on 24 November 1915, marking the end of the campaign.

-With their pursuers no longer an immediate threat, the Serbian army and tens of thousands of civilians continued their retreat along three separate routes, converging at Lake Skadar on the Albanian-Montenegrin border before heading toward the Adriatic coast.
+With their pursuers no longer an immediate threat, the Serbian Army and tens of thousands of civilians continued their retreat along three separate routes, converging at Lake Skadar on the Albanian-Montenegrin border before heading toward the Adriatic coast.
 Many civilians were fleeing massacres committed by Austro-Hungarian forces, contributing to the sheer scale of the exodus.

 Upon entering Albania, Essad Pasha Toptani, an Albanian leader and former Ottoman general allied with Serbia, provided limited protection.
 His gendarmes assisted retreating Serbian troops, but further north, Albanian tribal groups and irregular forces launched attacks, targeting the vulnerable Serbian columns.
 The Serbian High Command ordered troops to avoid looting and violence to prevent provoking an Albanian uprising but clashes still erupted, particularly around Istog, as tensions between Serbian forces and armed Albanian groups escalated.
-The brutal actions of Serbian and Montenegrin troops during the First Balkan War had left lasting resentment among many Albanians, prompting some to retaliate against retreating soldiers, contributing to ongoing cycles of violence and retribution.
+The various massacres of Albanians during the Balkans Wars committed by Serbian and Montenegrin troops had left lasting resentment among many Albanians, prompting some to retaliate against retreating soldiers, contributing to ongoing cycles of violence and retribution.